GovTechSG/techpass-user-docs/docs/sign-up-and-onboard-to-techpass.md

   3. Indicate if you want to onboard your Internet Device to SEED and then select **I'm not a robot**.

-  !> To access service such as SGTS and GCC 2.0 resources through an Internet Device, you need to onboard that device to SEED.
+  !> To access services such as SGTS and GCC 2.0 resources through an Internet Device, you need to onboard that device to SEED.

   ![sign-up-submit](assets/images/onboarding/po-non-se/latest-po-sign-up-non-se-gsib-1.png)

   4. Click **Submit** to receive the onboarding invitation email(s).
-If you have also requested for SEED provisioning, you will receive two onboarding invitation emails.
+If you have also requested for SEED provisioning, you receive two onboarding invitation emails.

   > **Additional information**:
   >